 Over the following decades Boulton and Watt made a series of important improvements to their steam engines, and by the mid 1780s their engines were five times as efficient as the Newcomen engine they were rapidly supplanting, as what we now know as the industrial revolution gathered pace.
 Amongst those to work with and be influenced by James Watt during this period was John Rennie, who went on to be a notable civil engineer.

 Watt retired from steam engine manufacture in 1800, but continued to work on inventions in a number of areas.
 He died a wealthy man in 1819.
 The Boulton and Watt company continued to thrive in the hands of its founders' sons who took as a partner William Murdoch.
 Murdoch had been an employee of the company for many years and had been instrumental in bringing about many of the improvements in their steam engine design.

 Watt's historical importance is commented on in the opening paragraph above.
 In addition he was made a fellow of the Royal Society of Edinburgh and of the Royal Society of London; and he was made one of a small number of foreign associates of the French Academy of Sciences.
 There are statues of him at Westminster Abbey; in Brimingham; and at his birthplace in Greenock.
-He is also remembered in the name of one of Edinburgh's Universities, Heriot-Watt University, and in the James Watt College in his native Greenock.
+He is also remembered in the name of one of Edinburgh's Universities, Heriot-Watt University, and, until it became part of "West College Scotland", in the name of James Watt College in his native Greenock.
 And there is a museum in Birmingham devoted to the lives of Boulton and Watt.